PART 3401—ED ACQUISITION REGULATION SYSTEM

 3401.000 Scope of part.

-The Federal Acquisition Regulation System brings together, in title 48 of the Code of Federal Regulations, the acquisition regulations applicable to all executive agencies of the Federal government.
-This part establishes a system of Department of Education (Department) acquisition regulations, referred to as the EDAR, for the codification and publication of policies and procedures of the Department that implement and supplement the Federal Acquisition Regulation (FAR).
+This part establishes a system of Department of Education (Department) acquisition regulations, referred to as the Education Acquisition Regulation (EDAR), for the codification and publication of policies and procedures of the Department that implement and supplement the Federal Acquisition Regulation (FAR).

-(b) 20 U.S.C.
-1018a provides the PBO with procurement authority and flexibility associated with sections (a)-(l) of the statute.
+(b) The statue at 20 U.S.C.
+1018a provides the Performance-Based Organization (PBO) with procurement authority and flexibility associated with sections (a) through (l) of the statute.